Why Ethics In Contributing To Open-Source Matters

 This is very important.
 As contributors, we have to be respectful by following their rules and code of conduct.

 A good-first issue is a GitHub issue or pull request that has been marked by its creator as appropriate for beginners.

 -- VMWare - Open Source Blog

 I opened an issue.
-I've explained the bug and what needs to do.
+I've explained the bug and what we need to do.

-The shocking and sad part was people who deliberately worked on the issue are not beginners.
+The shocking and sad part was people who deliberately worked on the issue were not beginners.